AbrehamT/lab7/README.md

 - Localization with Particle Filter
 - Pure Pursuit Algorithm

 ## II.
-Running slam_toolbox on the car
+Running slam_toolbox in Simulator

 Follow the instructions provided in the *sim_instruction* pdf to run `slam_toolbox` to make a map of Gazebo's waffle map.
 Save the map as `waffle.pgm` and `waffle.yaml`.

 ## III.
-Localization with Particle Filter
+Localization with Particle Filter in Simulator

-Follow the instructions to run `particle_filter` on the car using the Levine map.
+Follow the instructions given in the pdf to run `particle_filter` in simulator using the Levine map.

 ## IV.
 Pure Pursuit Implementation